 2. Don't speed

-Driving faster doesn't always mean you'll get there quicker, plus by travelling at 100km/h instead of 110km/h you can cut around 13% off your fuel bill.
+Driving faster doesn't always mean you'll get there quicker.
+By sticking to speed limits, you can significantly reduce your fuel bill.
 Speeding also increases the chances of injury in an accident.

 3. Drive smoothly

 Accelerate smoothly and slowly away from green lights, and stop gradually for red lights.
 Change gear early (but don't labour the engine).
 If you drive an automatic, allow the transmission to change up early by accelerating on a light throttle.
 Don't accelerate hard from rest, but let the car move off gently.
 Don't brake hard for corners, and accelerate out.
 Slow down gently, avoid harsh braking, negotiate and exit the corner on a light throttle.

 4. Watch your air conditioning